 Well, ladies, we’ve thought it all along.
 Now, we have proof: women really do see things differently than men do!
 Yes, I’m having a little fun with this, however, there really is a correlation between hormones — particularly the female sex hormones estrogen and progesterone — and eyesight.
 Other hormones, including insulin and thyroid hormone, can also have an enormous impact on your eyesight and overall eye health.
 Fortunately, I’ve found that Astaxanthin can be a great support for your eyesight.

 Let’s take a quick look at how your eyes work.
-Then we’ll tackle vision changes that can be the result of normal hormonal fluctuations over the course of your life.
-I’ll walk you through the impact of autoimmunity and hormone issues on eye health.
+Then we’ll tackle eyesight changes that can be the result of normal hormonal fluctuations over the course of your life.
+I’ll also walk you through the impact of autoimmunity and hormone issues on eye health.

-How Does Your Eye Work?
+How Does Eyesight Work?

 In addition to being one of the most beautiful and expressive parts of our bodies, our eyes are truly amazing in the way they function.
-Think of vision as a multi-step process that involves your eye itself, your optic nerve, and your brain.
+Think of eyesight as a multi-step process that involves your eye itself, your optic nerve, and your brain.

-Female Hormones and Eyesight
+Female Hormone Increases and Eyesight

-increased hormone levels can cause blurred vision as well as difficulty in focusing.
-Higher levels of these hormones can also affect your vision by making your eyes more sensitive to light.
+During pregnancy, your body is flooded with hormones including human chorionic gonadotrophin (hCG), progesterone, estrogen, oxytocin, prolactin, and relaxin.
+These increased hormone levels can cause blurred eyesight as well as difficulty in focusing.
+Elevated levels of these hormones can also affect your vision by making your eyes more sensitive to light.